pw374/ocaml.org-old/md-pages/learn/companies.md

 Acunu is writing, from the ground-up, a Storage and Analytics Platform for Massive Data.

-[Agence Nationale de la Sécurité des Systèmes d&apos;Information (ANSSI)](http://www.ssi.gouv.fr/), France.
+[Agence Nationale de la Sécurité des Systèmes d&#39;Information (ANSSI)](http://www.ssi.gouv.fr/), France.

 The ANSSI core missions are: to detect and react to cyber attacks, to prevent threats, to provide advice and support to governmental entities and operators of critical infrastructure, and to keep companies and the general public informed about information security threats.
-See [ANSII&apos;s GitHub page](https://github.com/anssi-fr) for some of its OCaml software.
+See [ANSII&#39;s GitHub page](https://github.com/anssi-fr) for some of its OCaml software.